Last Updated on April 30, 2021

-My Mom didn’t do too much traveling (compared to my obsession) as she was busy raising her five kids and money was tight, but we always had more than we ever needed as her and my Dad worked harder than anyone to provide for us kids.
+My Mom didn’t do too much traveling (compared to my obsession) as she was busy raising her five kids and money was tight, but we always had more than we ever needed as she and my Dad worked harder than anyone to provide for us kids.

 Before my Mom and Dad were married, she went on an incredible trip that she would always talk about, and is now what I wish I asked her more about than I did.
 It is her talking about that trip that created so much wanderlust in me.
 An uncontrollable wanderlust that will never be cured.
-And, perhaps it is partially why after losing her way too early that I am going crazy with desire to get out and explore.
+And, perhaps it is partially why after losing her way too early that I am going crazy with the desire to get out and explore.
 Anywhere.
 Traveling always provides a unique vantage point into your life, but when you’re grieving, that vantage point widens into something much more.
 Traveling fills me with such electricity and a feeling of freedom; something I haven’t felt much since my Mom passed.

-I thought as a nice tribute to my beautiful Mom, I would share some of her ‘vintage’ travel photos as she explored places Turkey, Israel, Lebanon, and Greece when she was around age 19.
+I thought as a nice tribute to my beautiful Mom, I would share some of her ‘vintage’ travel photos as she explored places like Turkey, Israel, Lebanon, and Greece when she was around age 19.
 She spoke so highly of her experiences on that trip.
 The trip was life-changing, as travel does.

-My Mom also spoke of going back to Britain after her cancer battle was over and since that wasn’t in her cards, I plan on taking the trip for her someday.
+My Mom also spoke of going back to Britain after her cancer battle was over and since that wasn’t in her cards, I plan on making the trip for her someday.
 We will be taking my Dad to Disneyland with his Grandchildren, our kids at least, as I promised my Mom I would, even if she wasn’t able to come along.
 My sister and I also plan on recreating her big life-changing trip that is shown below in the photos.
-Those trips are the only travel plans that would be too difficult right now; I need more time to process.
+Those trips are the only travel plans that would be too difficult right now; I need more time to process it all.

 Breaking routine and getting completely away from my usual surroundings helps me slowly figure out how to move forward.
 It feels right to use travel to help me grieve and to try to learn how to be genuinely happy again.